cloudacademy/openshift-voteapp-demo/README.md

 Tail the Frontend and/or API pod logs

-Note: Incoming traffic to the pods are load balanced using a round-robin strategy - so when tailing individual pod logs remember that incoming requests are evenly distrubuted over all of the pods grouped by the **role** label
+Note: Incoming traffic to the pods are load balanced using a round-robin strategy

 ```
 oc logs dc/frontend --tail 50 --follow
-oc logs dc/api --tail 50 --follow
+oc logs deploy/api --tail 50 --follow
 ```

 Check the updated vote count held within the Mongo database